openthread/ot-docs/site/en/codelabs/openthread-network-simulator/index.lab.md

 In this case, you need to add `$(go env GOPATH)/bin` to your `$PATH.`

-In case of other errors, a [Github issue](https://github.com/openthread/ot-ns/issues) can be created.
+In case of other errors, a [GitHub issue](https://github.com/openthread/ot-ns/issues) can be created.

 ## Run OTNS For the First Time
 Duration: 01:00